Individualised and evidence-based advice to support you through the menopause and beyond

 Welcome

-The average age of the menopause for women in the UK is 51 but hormonal changes often start in your 40s or even earlier, long before periods stop.
-This leads to many different physical and psychological symptoms that can affect women to varying degrees.
+The average age of the menopause (the last natural period) for women in the UK is 51 but any age from 45 – 55 is considered normal.
+Hormonal changes can often start in your 40s or even earlier, long before periods stop.
+This leads to many different physical, psychological and cognitive symptoms that can affect women to varying degrees.
 You (and your doctors) may worry that you are developing conditions such as dementia, a brain tumour, depression, heart disease, lymphoma, bladder disease, arthritis or fibromyalgia.
-You may be referred to lots of different specialists for investigations when in fact you may just need to replace your reducing oestrogen levels.
+You may be referred to lots of different specialists for investigations when in fact you may benefit most from a trial of HRT, also know now as MHT (menopause hormone therapy).

 This symptom checker (click to download or open) may be useful to print off and fill in if you are having a GP consultation.
 If attending my clinic, we will go through these symptoms during the consultation.